znsio/specmatic-documentation/documentation/authentication.md

 ### Using Cookies

-Since Cookie is an HTTP request header, it can be accordingly represented in the contract as below:
+Since Cookie is an HTTP request header, it can be represented like in the following contract:

 ```gherkin
 Scenario: Perform an arithmetic operation